YxxgSxxl/symfonyxvue-nextrip/README.md

 # ✈️ NexTrip !

-This project is to make me learn symfony 7.
+This project is to make me learn symfony 7 API REST.

 For this project, Symfony will handle API REST requests, VueJS will handle the front-end interface.